aashutosh750/Love-Algorithm/README.md

 # Love-Algorithm
-Algorithm that help to find the love
+Algorithm that helps to find the love